MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/index.md

 # Printer driver design guide

-This section provides information on designing, testing, and debugging printer drivers and print spoolers.
+This section provides information on designing, testing, and debugging printer drivers.

 ## In this section